 - How will providing this pay increase impact your ability to pay your other staff members?

 To provide an employee a pay increase, the process used will depend upon the reason for the increase.
 In all cases the pay increase must be approved through the appropriate approval process for your school or division before reaching Human Resources.
+For an example of a pay increase PAF, please refer to the Personnel Actions Handbook.

 Annual Increases are determined during the annual budgeting process and loaded electronically into Banner.
 In special circumstances (i.e., split funding, grant funded, etc.), a PAF will need to be submitted to process the annual increase manually.